 PHY 160 Introduction to Acoustics (3) Practical applications of physical, physiological, psychological, musical, and architectural acoustics.
 Sound recording, reproduction, and measurements.
-Wave phenomena, harmonic analysis, and their application to musical scales and instruments, transducers, and reverberation.
+Wave phenomena, harmonic analysis, and their application to musical scales and instruments, speech, hearing, transducers, and reverberation.
 Techniques and equipment demonstrated.
 Spring semester.
-Prerequisite: sophomore standing.
+Prerequisite: Math Proficiency is required as demonstrated by a math SAT score of at least 470 or ACT score of at least 19 or a passing grade in either MAT 095 or MAT 101 or permission of the instructor.